cran-task-views/WebTechnologies/webtech.md

 -   <pkg>randNames</pkg> ([GitHub](https://github.com/karthik/randNames)) generates random names and personal identifying information using the <https://randomapi.com/> API.
 -   <pkg>Rbitcoin</pkg> allows both public and private API calls to interact with Bitcoin. <pkg>rbitcoinchartsapi</pkg> is a package for the [BitCoinCharts.com](http://bitcoincharts.com/) API.
 From their website: "Bitcoincharts provides financial and technical data related to the Bitcoin network and this data can be accessed via a JSON application programming interface (API)." <pkg>RCryptsy</pkg> ([GitHub](https://github.com/ropensci/RCryptsy)) wraps the API for the [Cryptsy](http://www.cryptsy.com) crypto-currency trading platform.
 -   <pkg>Rblpapi</pkg> ([GitHub](https://github.com/Rblp/Rblpapi)) is a client for Bloomberg Finance L.P. <pkg>ROpenFIGI</pkg> ([GitHub](https://github.com/HuangRicky/ROpenFIGI)) provides an interface to Bloomberg's [OpenFIGI](https://openfigi.com/) API.
--   [RDoubleClick](https://github.com/WillemPaling/RDoubleClick) (not on CRAN) can retrieve data from Google's DoubleClick Campaign Manager Reporting API.
 -   [rerddap](https://github.com/ropensci/rerddap) ([GitHub](https://github.com/ropensci/rerddap); not on CRAN): A generic R client to interact with any ERDDAP instance, which is a special case of OPeNDAP (<https://en.wikipedia.org/wiki/OPeNDAP>), or *Open-source Project for a Network Data Access Protocol*.
 Allows user to swap out the base URL to use any ERDDAP instance.
 -    [ripplerestr](https://github.com/hmalmedal/ripplerestr) provides an interface to the [Ripple](https://ripple.com/) protocol for making financial transactions.
 -   <pkg>restimizeapi</pkg> provides an interface to trading website [estimize.com](https://www.estimize.com/).